nrwl/nx/packages/schematics/README.md

 #### Create an App

-Run `ng generate app myapp --collection=@nrwl/schematics`, and you will see the following files created:
+Run `ng generate app myapp`, and you will see the following files created:

 ```
 apps/myapp/src/main.ts